dokeeffe/cloud-rain-monitor/README.md

 # cloud-rain-monitor

-Arduino firmware and indi-driver for a device to measure rain and cloud cover for an astronomical observatory.
+An Arduino firmware, Raspberry PI application and indi-driver for a device to measure rain and cloud cover for an astronomical observatory.
 Cloud cover is determined by measuring the difference between ambient temperature and sky temperature.

 ![example measurements](https://raw.githubusercontent.com/dokeeffe/cloud-rain-monitor/master/readme-files/temperature.png "Example measurements")